 A second strand of her research focuses on bereavement and end-of-life decision-making among older adults.
 She is interested in how demographic, technological, and social/political changes affect the experiences of the dying and their families.
 This research has appeared in journals including The ANNALS, Annual Review of Sociology, Journal of Aging & Social Policy, Journal of Gerontology: Social Sciences, Journal of Health and Social Behavior, Journal of Marriage and Family, The Gerontologist, and several edited volumes.
 She is co-editor of Spousal Bereavement in Late Life (2006, Springer Publishing).
 She has served as principal investigator on several NIA-funded studies of end-of-life issues, including the New Jersey End of Life study and Wisconsin Study of Families and Loss (WISTFL), a follow up to Wisconsin Longitudinal Study.

 Her third area of research focuses on the social, psychological, and interpersonal consequences of health-related stigma, with emphases on obesity and disability.
 This work has appeared in journals including Annals of Behavioral Medicine, BMC Medicine, Journal of Health and Social Behavior, Obesity, Social Psychology Quarterly, and Social Science & Medicine.

 Carr is an enthusiastic teacher, and has co-authored two popular introductory sociology textbooks (with A. Giddens, M. Duneier, & R. Applebaum), and a research methods textbook The Art and Science of Social Research (with E. Boyle, B. Cornwell, S. Correll, R. Crosnoe, J. Freese, and & M. Waters), all with W. W. Norton.

 Dr. Carr is a strong proponent of public sociology, and enjoys speaking to the general public about issues related to aging, health, stress and families.
-Recent media appearances include the New York Times, and ABC Nightly News, Business Insider, PBS, Next Avenue, and Forbes.
+Recent media appearances include the New York Times, ABC Nightly News, Business Insider, PBS, Next Avenue, and Forbes.
 Recent essays have been published in The Hill, Psychology Today, and elsewhere.